datadesk/django-for-data-analysis-nicar-2016/README.md

 We use this method to find the median response time to all complaints, and priority level 1, 2 and 3 complaints.

+### Why Lifelines?
+Why Survival Analysis? ###
+Why do we need to do a survival analysis function here instead of just calculating the averages of the values we do have?

+Survival analysis was for use by actuaries and medical professionals originally developed to measure lifespans of individuals.
+It can be applied to not just actual births and deaths of people, but any instance where a "birth" or "death" can be observed.
+In this case, a "birth" is the opening of a complaint, and "death" is that complaint being visited and marked as "closed."

+There are libraries in R that can do this as well, (see [survival](http://cran.r-project.org/web/packages/survival/index.html) and [KMsurv](http://cran.r-project.org/web/packages/KMsurv/index.html),) but using a Python library keeps this all in the same development stack.

+### Back to the view ###

 Since it seems like response times are slower in the eastern parts of the city, let's also break this down by areas.
 We make a list of the seven different planning commission areas, and then make a dict to place the data returned.

 ```